Injustice: Gods Among Us: Injustice: Gods Among Us – Ultimate Edition

 On October 7, 2013, Warner Bros.
 Interactive announced the Ultimate Edition, which includes all previously released downloadable content for Injustice: Gods Among Us.
-The Ultimate Edition was released on November 12, 2013, in the United States, November 27, 2013, in Australia, and November 29, 2013, in Europe for the PlayStation 3, PlayStation 4, PlayStation Vita, Xbox 360, and Microsoft Windows.
+The Ultimate Edition was released on November 12, 2013, in the United States, November 27, 2013, in Australia, and November 29, 2013, in Europe for the PlayStation 3, PlayStation 4, PlayStation Vita, Windows, and Xbox 360.
 The American release was also bundled with the game's official soundtrack.
-During the COVID-19 pandemic, this version was released for free for a limited time to Steam (PC), PlayStation Store (PS4), and Microsoft Store (Xbox 360 Standard Edition).

 Reception

 Critical response

 Injustice: Gods Among Us received positive reviews from critics.
 Aggregating review website Metacritic gave the Wii U version 82/100, the Xbox 360 version 81/100, and the PlayStation 3 version 78/100.
-The Ultimate Edition was given 80/100 for the PlayStation 4, and 79/100 for Microsoft Windows.
+The Ultimate Edition was given 80/100 for the PlayStation 4, and 79/100 for Windows.
 The iOS mobile app received mixed reviews, with 69/100.

 IGN's Vince Ingenito labeled the game as "both a very good brawler and a big old sloppy love letter to fans".
 Ingenito praised the story mode, unique fighting game mechanics, and the overall use of the DC license, but criticized rough cutscene graphics, stating that bland textures and poorly modeled buildings eroded their visual impact.
 Game Informers Andrew Reiner considered the game as "a finely tuned fighter" that "nails the spectacle of a superhero brawl".
 Reiner praised NetherRealm Studios for delivering a "great fighting game experience", claiming that the NetherRealm Studios' appreciation for the DC universe blended nicely with their Mortal Kombat formula.Eurogamer's Matt Edwards praised the rich amount of single-player content, highlighting the S.T.A.R.
 Labs mode, but was concerned about the game's online stability, writing that improvements made over Mortal Kombat to reduce latency issues "[appeared] to be marginal rather than game changing".
 GameSpot's Maxwell McGee felt that while Injustice provided "a complex fighter with some unique twists", the game fell short when compared to its contemporaries.
 McGee was critical of the story, describing the premise as "so ridiculous it borders on parody", and lamented the lack of instructional features for new players and replay support.

 Mikel Reparaz of Official Xbox Magazine praised Injustice for its "fast, destructive, and extremely accessible" gameplay, calling the game "one of the most enjoyable 2D fighters in years".
 Electronic Gaming Monthly's Ray Carsillo awarded the game a near-perfect score, praising the story, gameplay mechanics, and collectibles, while faulting its long and frequent load times.
 Brett Molina of USA Today gave the game 3.5 stars out of 4, stating that "NetherRealm [had] created an impressive video game package with Injustice, combining superheroes and villains comic book fans can appreciate with a fighting style that should appeal to players at any level."